 Opened on the Caledonian Railway.

 This was a two platform station with a goods yard on the west side, served from the north.
-Sawmills were served by the goods sidings.
+Nellfield Saw Mills were served by the goods sidings.
 Further sidings were on the east side.
 To the north, on the east side, was a siding to the Meadow Brick Works.
 The signal box was on the east side, north of the platforms.

 The station building remains on the former southbound platform.
 An enclosed timber canopy has been removed from it.
 The building bears some resemblance to that at Blackford.

 The next station north was Carluke and south Cleghorn.